scottbrumley/opendxl-cookbook/Readme.md

 ## Prerequisites

-* Put your broker certs in the brokercerts/ directory
+* Put your broker certs in the brokercerts/ directory./vs
 * Put your client certificates in the certs/ directory
 * Edit dxlclient.config and add your Broker(s)